This post and its photos may contain affiliate links, view our disclosure policy.

 One of the first things I like to do to help kids be less rigid is to help them become aware of their thinking patterns.

-You can do this by helping kids identify when they are becoming stuck on a particular thought or idea or when they are having difficulty switching between tasks.
+You can do this by helping kids identify when they are stuck on a particular thought or idea or having difficulty switching between tasks.

 Once children are aware of their thinking patterns, they can begin to learn strategies to overcome those obsessive thoughts.